 - Other Third Party

-Q. Why are you providing this service for free?
+Q. Why are you doing this for free?
+Are there strings attached?

-A. SMSF DataFlow is powered by Class Super (Class), a leader and innovator in the SMSF cloud software space.
+A. SMSF DataFlow is powered by Class Super (Class).
+Class is a technology leader and innovator in the SMSF software space.
 Class pioneered the use of cloud technology and direct-connect data feeds in the SMSF market.

 When we looked at the SuperStream standard we realised that: